koopero/creative.code.charlie.foxtrot/control/index.md

 ## Mission

-Your mission, as a *C3F* participant, is the iterative, tasteful improvement
+Your mission, as a *C3F* participant, is the iterative, tasteful improvement of the output of a singular, generative art piece.
+To accomplish this, you must work with the people around you to take control over an abstract toy rendering machine, feed input to the machine.
+There is no predetermined result; be creative, experiment, explore and have fun!

 ## Machine